Categories

 contrast, electoral systems in other parts of

-the real arbiters of whom is elected.
-Examples
+real arbiters of whom is elected.
+Examples of

 where political parties are allowed to decide